CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/tcg_feature_setup.md

 Whether to clear TCG Security Feature.

+!!! info ""
-!> Any data in TPM will be cleared.
+    Any data in TPM will be cleared.

 Options: